-I have been affiliated with the Harvard community for the past four years.
+I have been affiliated with the Harvard community for the past five years.
 In 2013 I enrolled in the doctoral program at the Graduate School of Education with a concentration in Human Development and Education.
 I was born and raised in Boston and I earned a BA in psychology and education from Smith College.
-I consider myself to be the ultimate foodie.
-This will be my third year as a proctor and I am super excited to be working with you all!
+This will be my fourth year as a proctor and I am super excited to be working with you all!

-Welcome, Class of 2020!
+Welcome, Class of 2021!
 Originally from Simsbury, Connecticut, I attended school just across the river at Boston College.
 I graduated with a degree in Hispanic Studies and completed my Ed.M. in Higher Education here at the Harvard Graduate School of Education, where I now work in the Admissions Office.
 Outside of work, you can usually find me curled up with a book, biking around Cambridge, or on the hunt for the best ramen in town.
-Despite being in the Boston area for nearly a decade, I'm still a huge fan of all things touristy - don’t hesitate to stop by for recommendations (but be prepared for me to talk you into a Duck Tour).
-This will be my second year as a proctor and I can’t wait to meet you all and welcome you to Hollis South!
+I'm also always up to try a new gym class here at Harvard!
+This will be my third year as a proctor and I can’t wait to meet you all and make Straus home!

 Welcome to Harvard Yard!
 I moved from Tulsa, Oklahoma to Cambridge in 2005, and have lived in and around the area ever since.
 Although my social class is '09 (!!), I graduated in 2011 (Mather House) with a concentration in Chemistry.
-I held various jobs and research assistanceships before my current occupation, doctoral student in Biostatistics at the Harvard School of Public Health.
-Outside of statistics, I spend time running, drinking tea, attending live concerts, and eating.
+Since then, I have held various jobs and research assistanceships, earned my master's in Biostatistics in 2014, and my PhD in Biostatistics in 2017.
+Currently, I am a post-doctoral fellow in Biostatistics at the Harvard School of Public Health.
+Outside of statistics, I spend time running, drinking tea, attending live concerts, and eating desserts.
 I look forward to welcoming the new freshman class in person!

+Welcome class of 2021!
 I’m originally from Long Island, New York and graduated from Harvard in 2011.
-After college, I worked for the New York State Department of Health’s AIDS Institute.
-I missed Boston’s winters a bit too much, so I came back to work on a pediatric HIV study at the Harvard T.H.
+After college, I worked at the New York State Department of Health’s AIDS Institute.
+I came back a year later to work on a pediatric HIV study at the Harvard T.H.
 Chan School of Public Health, and I’m sticking around to pursue my PhD in Infectious Disease Epidemiology.
-In my spare time, I enjoy playing soccer, singing, and most importantly, eating.
-I look forward to meeting many of you in the upcoming year!
+In my spare time, I enjoy playing soccer, eating the delicious food my partner Frank cooks up, and playing with our pup Ryker.
+We look forward to meeting many of you in the upcoming year!